iambrainstorming/iambrainstorming.github.io/src/chapters/democracy/women_in_parliament.md

 A system dominated by one perspective becomes fragile.
 A system that includes women becomes resilient.

 ---

+## Why Wait for Delimitation?
+Implement 33% Now

+Linking women’s reservation to delimitation creates an unnecessary and unfair delay.

+The core issue is this: **delimitation based on population growth risks rewarding states with higher population increases while penalizing those that invested in development, education, and family planning.**

+States that successfully controlled population growth—while improving GDP, literacy, and overall human development—stand to gain only a marginal increase in seats (often just 3–10 seats).
+In contrast, states with higher population growth and weaker development indicators could see their representation nearly double.

+This creates a deeply inequitable outcome:

+* It **disincentivizes responsible governance**
+* It **penalizes long-term development policies**
+* It **distorts fair political representation**

+Yes, increasing total seats is necessary to improve representation in a growing democracy.
+But **how those seats are distributed matters just as much as how many are added**.

+A fair approach could be:

+* Increase seats **proportionally across all states (e.g., 50% increase for every state)**, ensuring balance **or**
+* Implement **33% women’s reservation immediately using the current seat structure**, without waiting for delimitation

+Delaying implementation until after delimitation effectively **pushes women’s representation further into the future**, turning a constitutional promise into a postponed reality.

+The Nari Shakti Vandan Adhiniyam is meant to empower women—not delay their participation.

+Every election without adequate representation is a lost opportunity.

+If the intent is genuine, **there is no structural barrier to implementing 33% reservation in the very next election**.

+Delaying it is not a technical necessity—it is a political choice.

+---

 ## Conclusion: Safety Through Inclusion